 Who does it serve?

-ACCESS helps eligible residents with low-incomes save on heating and cooling costs by weatherizing homes at no cost.
-First, we do an energy audit and then, if necessary, add insulation or make minor home repairs.
+Eligible residents can apply to have their home weatherized at no cost.
+First, we do an energy audit and then if necessary, add insulation or make minor home repairs.
 ACCESS also refers clients to other agency programs and community resources.

 What does it provide?